mjfrigaard/katacoda-scenarios/format-shape-data/step6.md

 *...vs. `27001` rows and `6` columns in `BobRossLong`!*

 As we can see, the `BobRossLong` has a ton more rows, but far fewer columns.
+The dimensions of the dataset have changed, but we've retained the information.

 But what if we want to keep the dataset in it's original 'wide' format?
 The `tidyr::pivot_wider()` is the complement to `tidyr::pivot_longer()`, and it takes the following arguments: